StackVista/stackstate-docs/setup/authentication.md

 ## User roles

-StackState ships with the default user roles **Guest**, **Power-user** and **Administrator**:
+StackState ships with the default user roles **Guest**, **Power user** and **Administrator**:

 * **Guest** - able to see information but make no changes.
 * **Power user** - able to see and change all configuration.
 * **Administrator** - able to see and change all configuration, grant and revoke user permissions and upload (new versions of) stackpacks.

-When deciding on the roles to assign your users it is strongly adviced to have only a small group of administrators, for example only the engineers responsible for installing StackState and doing the initial configuration.
-These users can manage access to StackState and decide on which StackPacks can be used.
-Installing StackPacks and other fine tuning of the configuration of StackState can be delegated to a larger number of users with the power-user role.
+When deciding on the roles to assign your users it is strongly advised to have only a small group of Administrators, for example only the engineers responsible for installing StackState and doing the initial configuration.
+Administrator users can manage access to StackState and decide which StackPacks can be used.
+Installing StackPacks and other fine tuning of the configuration of StackState can be delegated to a larger number of users with the Power user role.

 It is also possible to add more roles, see the page [Roles \(RBAC\)](/configure/security/rbac/rbac_roles.md) and the other [RBAC documentation pages](/configure/security/rbac/README.md)